quentindion/quickxorhash-ts/README.md

 // Call update to hash the data hasher.update(buffer, 0, buffer.length);

-// Call digest to finalize the hash computation and convert it to string (use a BufferEncoding parameter as .toString() method) const hash = hasher.digest('base64');
+// Call digest to finalize the hash computation and convert it to string
+// use a BufferEncoding parameter as .toString() method const hash = hasher.digest('base64');

 console.log('Hash result:', hash);